Trump targets book, threatens ex-ally Bannon with legal action

 Trump lawyers sent a cease-and-desist letter to Bannon on Wednesday asking him not to disclose any confidential information.
 They said Bannon had breached an agreement by communicating with Wolff about Trump, his family and the campaign and made “disparaging statements and in some cases outright defamatory statements” about them.

 In the book, Bannon was quoted as describing a June 2016 meeting with a group of Russians at Trump Tower in New York as “treasonous” and “unpatriotic.”
-The meeting, held after the Russians promised damaging information on Democratic presidential candidate Hillary Clinton, was attended by Donald Trump Jr., Trump’s son-in-law Jared Kushner and Paul Manafort, who was Trump’s campaign manager at the time.
+The meeting, held after the Russians promised damaging information on Democratic presidential candidate Hillary Clinton, was attended by Donald Trump Jr., Trump’s son-in-law, Jared Kushner, and Paul Manafort, Trump’s campaign manager at the time.

 Trump’s statement also diminished Bannon’s role in the election victory and accused him of leaking to the media.
-Before joining the campaign, Bannon had headed conservative Breitbart News website and he proved to be a divisive figure in the White House.
-He returned to Breitbart after being fired, although he reportedly continued to talk with Trump.
+Before joining the campaign, Bannon headed the conservative Breitbart News website and proved to be a divisive figure in the White House.
+He returned to Breitbart after being fired, although he is reported to have continued to talk with Trump.

 Bannon’s reaction to the book controversy has been muted.
-In interviews with Breitbart News after the news broke, he called Trump a “great man” and pledged continued support for his agenda.
+In interviews with Breitbart News after the news broke, he called Trump a “great man” and pledged continued support for the president’s agenda.

 The president took note.
 “He called me a great man last night so he obviously changed his tune pretty quick,” Trump told reporters on Thursday.
 “I don’t talk to him.
 That’s a misnomer.”